Stephen Walt: Syria

-In August 2013, Walt argued that even if it turned out that Bashar al-Assad of Syria had used chemical weapons, the U.S. should not intervene.
+In August 2013, Walt argued that even if it turned out that Bashar al-Assad of Syria had used chemical weapons, the US should not intervene.
 "Dead is dead, no matter how it is done," wrote Walt.
 "Obama may be tempted to strike because he foolishly drew a 'red line' over this issue and feels his credibility is now at stake.
 But following one foolish step with another will not restore that lost standing."
-In September 2013, Walt wrote an open letter asking his representative to vote against a strike on Syria.
-Dr. Josef Olmert pointed out "at least two glaring inaccuracies," including Walt's failure to recognize that Syria is already a failed state and already riven by sectarian struggle, "something that 'realist' liberals find somehow hard to accept."
-Olmert noted that despite Walt's professed belief that Israel is at the center of all Middle East conflicts, Israel in fact has nothing to do with the conflicts in Syria, Egypt, Tunisia, or other countries in the region, which "are mostly the makings of the Arabs, ones which ought to be solved by them."

-Asia
+China

 Walt posits that offshore balancing is the most desirable strategy to deal with China.
-In 2011, Walt argued that China will seek to gain regional hegemony and a broad sphere of influence in Asia, which was comparable in size to the U.S. position in the Western Hemisphere.
+In 2011, Walt argued that China will seek to gain regional hegemony and a broad sphere of influence in Asia, which was comparable in size to the US position in the Western Hemisphere.
 If that happens, he predicts that China would be secure enough on the mainland to give added attention to shaping events to its favour in far flung areas.
 Since China is resource-poor, it will likely aim to safeguard vital sea lanes in areas such as the Persian Gulf.
 In a December 2012 interview, Walt said that "the United States does not help its own cause by exaggerating Chinese power.
 We should not base our policy today on what China might become twenty or thirty years down the road."